Fujifilm X-T20 vs Nikon D3000

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The X-T20 indeed provides movie recording capabilities, while the D3000 does not.
 The highest resolution format that the X-T20 can use is 4K/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the X-T20 has an electronic viewfinder (2360k dots), while the D3000 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the X-T20 offers a wider field of view (100%) than the one in the D3000 (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the X-T20 has a higher magnification (0.62x vs 0.53x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Fujifilm X-T20 and Nikon D3000 along with similar information for a selection of comparators.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The X-T20 has a touchscreen, while the D3000 has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.